-Although social distancing may have put a temporary end to that experience, you can recreate it online with Netflix Party.
-This free browser extension (available for Chrome only) perfectly syncs up any video on Netflix for you and your friends and provides a scrolling chat so you can make silent commentary.
+Although social distancing may have put a temporary end to that experience, you can recreate it online with Teleparty (formerly Netflix Party).
+This free browser extension (available for Chrome only) perfectly syncs up any video on Netflix, Hulu, Disney and HBO websites for you and your friends.
+It also provides a scrolling chat so you can make silent commentary.

 Best for: Movie nights and binge-watching TV shows as a group.